washcloud/mble/README.md

 mble is a pure linux/c implementation of gatt.
-It handles a mqtt connection to the relayr mqtt broker which has a connection to the cloud services of Bosch Siemens Home appliances (BSH).
+It handles a mqtt connection to the relayr mqtt broker which has a connection to the cloud services of Bosch Siemens Home appliances (BSH - https://www.bsh-group.de/).